 Book Keji backcountry sites through Parks Canada’s online reservation system or by calling 1-877-RESERVE (1-877-737-3783).
 When you arrive at Keji, you must register at the Visitor Centre and return your permit at the end of your trip.

-Note: Keji reservations opened on February 17, 2022 and will likely open around the same time next year.
+Note: Keji reservations are scheduled to open on Wednesday, February 11, 2026 at 8:00am AT.
 Don’t wait too long to book your campsites.
-Know what sites you want and have a few different options in mind.
+Plan the sites you want and have a few different route options in mind.

 Canoe Rentals and Shuttles

 Don’t have your own canoe?
 No problem!
 Whynot Adventure provides canoe and gear rentals right in Kejimkujik National Park.
-We brought our own boat but rented a couple of dry bag backpacks.
-These backpacks made portaging much more manageable.
+We brought our own boat but rented a couple 70-litre MEC dry packs.
+It was easy, and these packs made portaging much more manageable.
 You can book your rental online and pick up gear at Jakes Landing.
 Many visitors plan one or two-night canoe trips, so reserving in advance is the best option in peak season.

 If you’re bringing one vehicle and need a shuttle, arrange with Whynot Adventure in advance.
 We didn’t require a shuttle as we returned to Eel Weir, but it might be needed if you start at Jakes Landing and finish at Eel Weir (or vice versa).

-We chose to paddle Keji Southern Lakes for 4 days/3 nights.
-There are plenty of shorter route options, though this full loop allowed us to experience a lot of Keji’s backcountry.
-Depending on campsite availability, you can spend as much or as little time as you should like.
+We chose to paddle Keji Southern Lakes for 4 days and 3 nights.
+There are shorter route options, though this full loop allowed us to experience a lot of Keji’s backcountry.
+Depending on campsite availability, you can spend as much or as little time as you’d like.

 Here are some more Keji Southern Lakes itineraries: